jeffreyfloyd/DST-and-traffic-implications/README.md

 And similarly for Fall.

+* To test our research hypotheses we ran both an ANOVA and a Kruskal-Wallis(KW) test on accident severity for the spring and fall time changes in Chicago.
+* There were no significant results for the fall time change in Chicago, however there were statistically significant differences for the Atlanta dataset and the combined dataset.
+    * In the combined dataset the differences were such that we saw a decrease in accident severity from the week before the fall change to the week of the change.
+* The results of the tests for the spring time change showed strong evidence for statistical significance in both the ANOVA(f = 8.69, p-value=0.0002) and KW(statistic=16.61, p-value=0.0002) as both have p-values below our alpha set at 0.05.
+* Given this we can reject our null hypothesis for the spring time change and state that there is a statistically significant difference in the average severity of accidents in Chicago during the weeks before, during, and after the spring time change.
+* In addition to the ANOVA and KW we also calculated the Eta squared effect size, finding that the effect of the difference we found was of a small size at eta = 0.008.
+* We also ran a multiple comparison test to investigate which weeks were different from each other finding:
+    * The week before DST and the week of DST were significantly different, with a higher mean severity in the week before DST.
+    * and the week of DST and the week after DST were significantly different, with higher mean severity in the week after DST.
+* The Chicago results are somewhat counter to what might be expected, however this could be due to the differences in overall accidents for each week.
+The week of DST had 200 more accidents than the week after DST and almost 400 more than the week before.
+The higher number of accidents could be lowering the impact of the most severe accidents leading to the lower overall mean of accident severity for the week of DST.

 ### Streamlit App
 We created an Streamlit App that will accept GPS coordinates of a reported accident.
 It will then get the current local weather data and make a prediction on how severely the accident will impact traffic.
 The app was based on an XGBoost model.